DSOlab/widera_2023_access/PartB.md

 Task, will allow precise orbit determination of Earth orbiting satellites via SLR data and the strengthening of geodetic parameter estimation.

-**Deliverable D3.2**: free and open-source software toolbox for analysis of SLR observations.
+**Deliverable D3.2**: Free and open-source software toolbox for analysis of SLR observations.

 **Task 3.3 Analysis and estimation of Earth Orientation Parameters** <a name="wp3-t3-3"></a>
 VLBI is known for its importance in the observation of the Earth's orientation